chipkin/ModbusTCPMasterExampleCSharp/README.md

 00 00 00 00 00 09 00 03 06 00 63 00 96 01 32
 Data: 99, 150, 306,
 ```

+## Building

+1. Copy *CASModbusStack_Win32_Debug.dll*, *CASModbusStack_Win32_Release.dll*, *CASModbusStack_x64_Debug.dll*, and *CASModbusStack_x64_Release.dll* from the [CAS Modbus Stack](https://store.chipkin.com/services/stacks/modbus-stack) project  into the /bin/ folder.
+2. Use [Visual Studios 2019](https://visualstudio.microsoft.com/vs/) to build the project.
+The solution can be found in the */ModbusTCPMasterExampleCSharp/* folder.

+Note: The project is automaticly build on every checkin using GitlabCI.